Stability of a Nonlocal Traffic Flow Model for Connected Vehicles: Introduction

 The main objective of this paper is to consider the asymptotic stability of a nonlocal extension to the LWR model \eqref{eq:lwr}, proposed by \cite{Blandin2016,goatin2016well}.
 The basic assumption underneath such a nonlocal model is that each vehicle perceives traffic density information in a road segment of length $\delta>0$ ahead of the vehicle's current location.
 The driving speed of the vehicle is then based on an weighted average of density within the road segment:

 where the nonlocal kernel $w_\delta(\cdot)$ characterizes the nonlocal effect. \eqref{eq:continuity}\eqref{eq:nonlocal_relation} lead to the following nonlocal LWR model:

 In the existing studies, some theoretical and numerical results have been developed on the scalar nonlocal conservation law \eqref{eq:nonlocal_lwr}, see Section~\ref{sec:related_work} for a review.
 However, existing studies on the asymptotic stability of the model are still limited.
 Under some suitable assumptions, we show that the stability is closely related to the nonlocal kernel $w_\delta(\cdot)$.
 In particular, {we prove that the solution of the model exponentially converges to a constant density as $t\to\infty$ when the kernel $w_\delta(\cdot)$ is non-increasing and non-constant}.
 Meanwhile, a constant kernel may lead to traffic waves that persist in time.
-The particular mathematical results established here, in plain words, provide a justification to the following natural principle when designing driving algorithms for connected vehicles: \emph{To utilize benefits from nonlocal interactions between connected vehicles, nearby information should deserve more attention.}